khudgins/documentation/automation/deployment_configuration/tier.rst

 ~~~~~~

    Launch is an option that is reserved for starting services on an already running
    deployment.
-On the service, enStratus will call the script called
+On the service, Enstratius will call the script called
    /mnt/services/$serviceID/bin/enstratus-start.

 .. note::  If the deployment is not running, this action is meaningless.